canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q6/QuestionText.md

 Your `TestBooking` class must have the following items:

 - Main Method:
-    - A `main` method which initializes three **Airplane** who respectively have 12 seats and 20 passengers, 6 seats and zero passengers, and 4 seats and zero passengers.
+    - A `main` method which initializes three **Airplane** objects which respectively have 12 seats and 20 passengers, 6 seats and zero passengers, and 4 seats and zero passengers.
     - First move extra passengers from the first plane to second plane.
 Then move the rest from first to the third airplane.